 Sgt.
 Albert Rowland Maxwell was born on June 21, 1921, in Colorado to William Maxwell and Cordelia Lovat-Maxwell.
 He was a Golden Gloves Boxing Champion and graduated high school.
 He lived in Casper, Wyoming, and worked for his uncle as a truck driver when he joined the Wyoming National Guard in 1939.
-He was inducted into the U.S. Army on March 29, 1941, at Fort Douglas, Utah, as a member of the 115th Cavalry Regiment which was a federalized National Guard unit.
-It is appears he joined the 194th Tank Battalion as it prepared to go overseas.
+His National Guard unit – which was part of the 115th Cavalry Regiment – was called to federal service and arrived at Fort Lewis, Washington, on four trains on March 15, 1941, with 200 horses and 1,100 men.
+It is known that one of the units of the regiment was mechanized.
+When they arrived at the train station, there only ones there to greet them were the truck drivers waiting for them.

 In August 1941, the 194th Tank Battalion took part in maneuvers.
 During the maneuvers, the battalion was ordered back to Ft.
 Lewis, where its members learned they were being sent overseas.
-The reason for the deployment was a point of debate.
+The reason for the deployment was a point of debate depending on which of the two tank battalions a man was assigned to.

 The battalion’s new tanks were sent west from Ft.
 Knox, Kentucky, where they had been requisitioned by an officer of the 192nd Tank Battalion, 2nd Lt.
 William Gentry, for the battalion.
 Gentry was given written orders from the War Department giving him authority to take tanks from any unit so the 194th had its full complement of tanks.
 In some cases, the tanks he took had just arrived at the fort on flatcars and were about to be unloaded when he and his detachment arrived and took the tanks from soldiers waiting to unload them.
 From Ft.
 Knox, the tanks were sent west by train and were waiting for the battalion at Ft.
 Mason.